huchenlei/stable-diffusion-ps-pea/README.md

 - Correctly handle list diff when diff appState.
 - Add a way to trigger overlay of config directly from generation view.
 - [*DONE*] Hide page name text on nav bar by default to save space (only show when hover on icon).
+- Provide an exit button to reset generation state to kInitial.

 # Development
 ## Setup HTTPS